rahulkg31/nifi-custom-avro-to-json/README.md

 ### Properties -

-Avro schema - avro schema text for decoding
+`avroSchema` - avro schema text for decoding

-Base64 encoding used - true/false, is Base64 encoding used to convert avro binary data into avro string?
+`isBase64EncodingUsed` - true/false, is Base64 encoding used to convert avro binary data into avro string?

+`isJsonPathsRequired` - indicates whether json paths are written to a FlowFile attribute.

 ### Build